Some free advice for J.B. Pritzker: Throw Speaker Madigan under the bus

 You are a billionaire, so Madigan doesn’t have to raise a penny for you.
 Instead, he can spend his political war chest to re-elect Democratic legislators, who will, in turn, reelect him as speaker.

-Madigan has been speaker for nearly 40 years and he plans to continue to control every aspect of Illinois government and politics.
+Madigan has been speaker for about 33 of the last 35 years and he plans to continue to control every aspect of Illinois government and politics.

 That’s why Gov. Bruce Rauner is working overtime to tie you to Madigan.